iTwin/iTwinUI/.changeset/curly-meals-open.md

 '@itwin/itwinui-react': patch
 ---

-Fixed bug in `Dialog`/`Modal` where focus was sometimes jumping from a dialog child to the dialog itself.
+Fixed bug in `Modal` where focus was sometimes jumping from a modal child to the modal itself.